The Beatles in India: Legacy

 By the time of the Maharishi's death in 2008, more than 5 million people had learned TM, and his worldwide movement was valued in the billions of dollars.
 After the Maharishi died, McCartney said: "my memories of him will only be joyful ones.
 He was a great man who worked tirelessly for the people of the world and the cause of unity."
 Starr said in 2008, "I feel so blessed I met the Maharishi – he gave me a mantra that no one can take away, and I still use it".
 Representing her late husband, Yoko Ono said: "John would have been the first one now, if he had been here, to recognize and acknowledge what Maharishi has done for the world and appreciate it."
 In 2009, McCartney, Starr, Donovan and Horn reunited at a concert held at New York's Radio City Music Hall to benefit the David Lynch Foundation, which funds the teaching of TM in schools.
 A 2011 article titled "Celebrities Who Meditate", in The Daily Telegraph, reported Harrison as having said: "Maharishi only ever did good for us, and although I have not been with him physically, I never left him."

 In 2007, Indian-born American film-maker Mira Nair said she had begun work on a documentary film about the Beatles' visit to India.
 Paul Saltzman's photographs from the retreat have been displayed in galleries throughout North America and in a permanent exhibition above the retail units in the departure lounge of Liverpool John Lennon Airport.
 In February 2018, the 50th anniversary of Lennon and Harrison's arrival in Rishikesh was marked by the opening of a two-year exhibition titled The Beatles in India at the Beatles Story museum in Liverpool.
 A similar celebration took place at the ashram site, now known as Beatles Ashram.
 The exhibition in Liverpool was announced as featuring memorabilia, photographs by Saltzman, a sitar courtesy of the Ravi Shankar Foundation, and video contributions from Pattie and Jenny Boyd.

+Documentaries

 The Beatles' 1968 retreat in Rishikesh is the subject of Saltzman's documentary film Meeting the Beatles in India (2020), and formed part of the documentary The Beatles and India (2021) by Ajoy Bose.
 Reviewing The Beatles and India for The Guardian, Peter Bradshaw said the Beatles "used their colossal influence, greater than any politician or movie star or religious leader, to direct the world's attention to India, a country which until then had been opaque for many in the west".
 (Note: In his review for Uncut, Pete Paphides welcomes the "corrective to pernicious inaccuracies" surrounding Lennon and Harrison's departure from the ashram, as Bose's film includes Beatles historians Mark Lewisohn and Steve Turner highlighting the "Machiavellian machinations" of Mardas in spreading rumours about the Maharishi.)